 The deeper question is, why did Travel Lite build the 625?
-To find out, we talked to Dustin Johns, President of Travel Lite.
+To find out, we talked to Dustin Johns, President of Travel Lite Campers.

 The 2016 Travel Lite 625 is a hard side, non-slide camper made for long or short bed trucks.
 The interior floor length of the 2016 Travel Lite 625 is 6’2″, the interior height is 6’6”, and the center of gravity is 29″.
 The 2016 Travel Lite 625 has a 9 gallon fresh tank and a porta-potti.
 It can accommodate one battery and has one twenty pound propane tank.
 Travel Lite is reporting the base weight of the Travel Lite 625 to be 1,285 pounds.
 The base MSRP for the 2016 Travel Lite 625 is $10,495.

-Click here for TCM’s Travel Lite 625 Super Lite Review.
+Click here for the Travel Lite 625 Super Lite Review.

 Above: The Travel Lite 625 lightweight truck camper mounted on a half ton.
 For truck and camper matching information, read “How To Match a Truck and Camper“.
 All photos provided by Travel Lite.

 TCM: Why did Travel Lite decide to build the 625?

 Dustin: The majority of trucks sold in the United States are half ton short beds.
 Our customers and dealers have wanted a half ton short bed camper that would allow the tailgate to be kept up, offer plenty of interior room, and feature basic amenities including a stove, sink, and refrigerator.
 I was asked to build this camper many, many times.